razorpay/opencensus-php/wiki/css-guide.md

 ### 4. CI Flow

-Stylelint check is added as a step in `format-checker` GitHub Action which automatically runs on all the modified files of the PR.
+Stylelint check is added as a step in NX Validate GitHub Action which automatically runs on all the modified files of the PR.
 Errors are added as annotations on the files directly

 ![](./assets/stylelint-ci-flow.png)